kbuor/Kubernetes/statefulset-daemonset-job/README.md

 # DaemonSet

-##  Demo 1 - Creating a DaemonSet on All Nodes
+## Creating a DaemonSet on All Nodes

 > We get one Pod per Node to run network services on that Node